-In Fiscal Quarter (FQ) 1 2020/21 (April to June, 2020), 66% of women who gave birth in FHA hospitals were registered with the Best Beginnings program during their pregnancy.
-This rate represents a 1.4 percentage point decrease with respect to the FQ4 2019/20 (January to March, 2020).
-The percentage of prenatal registrations in FQ1 2020/21 is nine percentage points below the overall target.
+In Fiscal Quarter (FQ) 2 2020/21 (July to September, 2020), 63.2% of women who gave birth in FHA hospitals were registered with the Best Beginnings program during their pregnancy.
+This rate represents a 2.8 percentage point decrease with respect to the FQ1 2020/21 (April to June, 2020).
+The percentage of women who gave birth in FHA hospitals and were registered with the Best Beginnings program during their pregnancy has continually dropped since April 2019.
+FQ2 2020/21 is the quarter with the lowest prenatal registration rate since data started to be reported in April 2014.
+The prenatal registration rate for FQ2 2020/21 is 11.8 percentage points below the overall target of 75.0%.